ShopupStore/IntegrityChecker/README.md

 **Fallback**

-If Integrity check fails you can use the **data-fallback** attribute to load the image from your server
+If Integrity check fails you can use the **data-fallback** attribute to load a fallback image from your server

 **Callback**